 The Redmunds, Gollops, and Slaters, had most of the requirements for success: good ideas, an in-house facility, and an ample labor pool.
 But near the end of their full century of trading, no appreciable amount of capitol was attained.
 Benjamin Slater Jr. died 19 September, 1920 with less than £400 in savings.

 Benjamin Slater Jr. took over the business of his father, and continued to produce an abundance of products.
-This 1880 Kelly’s London Trades Directory entry shows Benjamin Jr.’s involvement in planemaking.
-An omission is apparent in this entry, it should read: ” …iron & [gun]metal plane maker & tool warehouse.”
+The 1875 and 1880 Kelly’s London Trades Directory entries show Benjamin Jr.’s involvement in planemaking.
+An omission is apparent in these entries, it should read: ” …iron & [gun]metal plane maker & tool warehouse.”
 Production plane making likely began after Benjamin Slater purchased the Wellington Foundry by 1864.
 A small number of planes have been found, stamped “Benj.
 Slater London.”

 Almost all of the Slater Planes were stamped “H. [Henry] Slater.”
 Since the planes were signed by Henry, it is a sound assumption that Henry was primarily (but not exclusively) responsible for finishing off the castings from Wellington foundry, fitting the infills, and the irons.